matthewjz-lyonsk6/notes/README.md

 # 2024-01-25
 - Today's programming wisdom is: "Premature optimization is the root of all evil" — Donald Knuth.
 This quote reminds us that while efficiency is important, it should not be pursued until necessary.
 Focus first on writing clear, maintainable code.
 Optimization without measurement and need can lead to overcomplicated solutions, harder maintenance, and potential bugs.
 Always profile your code, identify bottlenecks, and optimize selectively where it truly matters.
 Remember, simplicity and readability enhance productivity and reduce errors in the long run.

+# 2024-01-26
+- Today's programming wisdom is to be a lifelong learner, always staying up-to-date with the latest technologies and programming languages.
+This involves reading blogs, articles, and books, attending workshops and conferences, as well as participating in online forums and communities.
+By constantly updating your knowledge and skills, you can become a valuable asset to any team or organization.

+Another important aspect of programming wise is problem-solving.
+When faced with a challenging problem, take a step back, break it down into smaller, more manageable tasks, then use critical thinking and creativity to come up with solutions.
+Practice debugging and refactoring code, which can help you identify and fix errors more efficiently.
+Finally, remember that teamwork is essential in the world of coding, so communicate effectively with your colleagues and don't be afraid to ask for help when needed.